 Certificate of insurance: RBC Avion Visa Infinite

-It probably doesn’t come as a surprise that RBC also offers mobile device insurance through the
+It probably doesn't come as a surprise that RBC also offers mobile device insurance through the RBC Avion Visa Infinite.
+Users have up to $1,500 in coverage, which comes in handy if you opt for the latest (and priciest!) phone model.

-This credit card has a standard annual fee of $120, and income requirements of either $60,000 personal or $100,000 household.
+This credit card has a standard annual fee of $120 and either $60,000 personal or $100,000 household income.

 National Bank World Elite Mastercard